mekilis/SPOJ/README.md

-# Trying out the SPOJ platform in Go
+# Tried out the SPOJ platform in Go

+* Focus was on the most solved Classical problems.
-* I'll start from the TEST working up all the way to top
+* I started from the TEST working up all the way to HUBULULLU (as at Jul 12, 2018).
-* Changed the repo's name to match.
+* I now have a better understanding of algorithms and data structures.
+* Now on to the bigger wars...